 Wet Macular Degeneration

-- Started out as dry type
+- Starts out as the dry type

 - Marked by leaky blood vessels in the back of the eye causing swelling